Hudfilho/Embedded-Systems/SecondProject/ReadMe.md

 ## Overview

 "ColorSense LEDs" is a project that changes LED colors based on target distance.
-Simple and interactive, it's perfect for beginners exploring the Ultrassonic Distance Sensor for Arduino.
+Simple and interactive, it's perfect for beginners explore the Ultrassonic Distance Sensor for Arduino.

 ## Table of Contents